Efficient AllReduce with Stragglers: End-to-End Training Experiments on Multi-GPU Servers

 \section{End-to-End Training Experiments on Multi-GPU Servers}

-We evaluate \sysname{} using data-parallel (DP) training of the Llama3.2-3B model in PyTorch on the RunPod server, which consists of 8 A100 GPUs connected via NVSwitch.
+We evaluate \sysname{} using data-parallel (DP) fine-tuning of the Llama3.2-3B model in PyTorch on a DGX A100 VM (8-GPU setup) on RunPod.
 In this evaluation, we enable \allreduce algorithms to run in the wild, calling implementations directly from PyTorch on a real hardware testbed.
-To do so, we compile our C++ and CUDA implementations (using the NCCL P2P API, exactly as described in \S\ref{sec:eval}) into a custom package, and enable \texttt{dist.all\_reduce()} to call these implementations using PyTorch distributed's cpp extension capabilities~\cite{pytorch_cpp_extension}.
+To do so, we compile our C++ and CUDA implementations (using the NCCL P2P API, exactly as described in \S\ref{sec:eval}) into a custom package, and enable \texttt{dist.all\_reduce()} to call these implementations using PyTorch Distributed's C++ extension capabilities~\citep{pytorch_cpp_extension}.
 We compare \sysname{} to the Ring algorithm, the most well-known and widely used bandwidth-efficient baseline, under this scheme.
-Following the profiling methodology in \S\ref{sec:motivation}, we identify device (GPU) 6 to be the reliable straggler on our server.
-At the start of training (and only once for the run), we remap this straggling device to rank 7 in the CUDA runtime to ensure \sysname{} executes correctly.
+Using standard PyTorch profiling tools, we identify device (GPU) 6 to be the most frequent straggler on our server, as device 6 was most frequently the straggler in the profiling logs.
+At the start of training, we pass the straggler rank to the CUDA runtime to ensure \sysname{} executes correctly.
 Then, training simply proceeds as per usual with PyTorch.